-- A summary of the research, including the research question(s), data employed and the research methodology and techniques - Is the overall methodology logical and can provide answer(s) to the research questions(s)? - Are the data appropriate or most suitable for the research problem? - Are the analytical method(s) or techniques appropriate?
+- A summary of the research, including the research question(s), data employed and the research methodology and techniques - Is the overall methodology logical and can provide answer(s) to the research questions(s)? - Are the data appropriate or most suitable for the research problem? - Are the analytical methods appropriate?
 Procedurally, are they executed logically? - Are the data analyzed and interpreted correctly? - Is/Are the conclusion(s) supported by the analytical results?

-You can look for article from any journal, but below are some of my suggestions:
+You can look for article from any journal, but below are some (biased) suggestions:

-- Applied Geography

-- Papers in the Applied Geography conference proceedings
+Applied Geography; Papers in the Applied Geography conference proceedings; Geographical Bulletin; Health and Place; International Journal of Applied Geospatial Research; International Journal of Health Geographics; The Professional Geography; Southeastern Geographer; Urban Geography.

-- Geographical Bulletin

-- Health and Place

-- International Journal of Applied Geospatial Research

-- International Journal of Health Geographics

-- The Professional Geography

-- Southeastern Geographer

-- Urban Geography